hexydec/torque/readme.txt

     * Control how the site can be embedded
     * Enable HSTS to force browsers to only connect over HTTPS
     * Specify Content-Security-Policy to control what domains can connect and embed content in your site
+* HTTP/2.0 Push
+	* Select which assets to push with first load
+	* Push combined stylesheets
 * Administration panel to control all features, including all minification optimisations

 See the [Torque Github homepage](https://github.com/hexydec/torque) for more information.